barumau/pandunia/english/dunia_pijin.md

 Usually languages are a mixture of different types.
 For example, in English the plural can be formed in several different ways. _Many a cat_ is an analytic phrase that consists of three separate words. _Cats_ is an agglutinative word that consists of two distincts parts (_cat_ and _-s_). _Leaves_ is a fused word that consists of two parts (_leaf_ and _-s_).

 Pandunia belongs to the first type.
 It is an analytic language.
 Its words consist of few parts and the parts are clearly separable.
-This is a good thing because it makes the language simple to learn and use.
+This is a good thing because it makes the language simple to learn and use in comparison to languages where words are long and consist of many parts.

 ## A pidgin language